enactjs/docs/README.md

 npm run parse
 ```

-The `parse-json` command will convert documentation to `.mdx` files.
+The `parse-pages` command will convert documentation to `.mdx` and will use `.astro` components.

 ```
-npm run parse-json
+npm run parse-pages
 ```

 The `make-runner` command will generate source for the components live preview.